 Four Committee members shall constitute a quorum for purposes of taking action and voting on Committee decisions.
 The Board President may be counted when determining whether a quorum is present.

 1. Financial Reporting and Accounting Practices

 The responsibility of the Committee in the area of financial reporting and accounting practices is to provide reasonable assurance that financial disclosures made by management accurately portray the District's financial condition, results of operations and plans and long-term commitments.
-To accomplish this, the Committee will:
+To accomplish this, the Committee at its discretion, will:

 2. Internal Accounting and Control Systems, and Systems and Processes for Meeting Board's Goals